Jacky Cheung: 2018–present: Continued success in touring

+The Jacky Cheung 60+ Concert Tour opened at The Venetian Macau Cotai Arena in Macau, China on June 9, 2023.
+Cheung performs, singing and dancing with a dance troupe of 20 members with new choreography and dazzling production sets.
+The tour schedule includes arena-size shows in Macau, Singapore, Malaysia, Wuhan, Guangzhou, Chengdu, Ningbo and additional venues across China in to 2024.

 Acting career

-While Cheung is better known for his singing, he has also acted in many films.
-He received the Best Supporting Actor award in the 8th Hong Kong Film Awards for his work in As Tears Go By (1988) as well as the Best Supporting Actor Golden Horse Award for his work in The Swordsman (1990).
-That same year he also collaborated with John Woo and Tony Leung in the film Bullet in the Head.
+Cheung made his film debut in 1986 starring in movies such as Devoted to You and Where's Officer Tuba?.
+He received the Best Supporting Actor award at the 8th Hong Kong Film Awards for his work in As Tears Go By (1988) as well as the Best Supporting Actor Golden Horse Award for The Swordsman (1990).
+That same year, he also collaborated with John Woo and Tony Leung in the action film Bullet in the Head.
 He also received the Best Actor Award at the International Film Festival of India for his work in July Rhapsody (2002).
 His song Perhaps Love, which serves as the theme song for the 2005 award-winning film of the same name, also won the Best Song Award at the 2005 Hong Kong Film Award and the CASH Best Song Award at the 2006 CASH Gold Sail Music Awards.

 In 2002, he appeared in Taiwanese mini-series Love Scar (2002) with F4 member Jerry Yan and Karen Mok, where he played Jerry Yan's older brother.
 In the 2004 drama film Jiang Hu directed by Wong Ching-po, Cheung plays Lefty, the best friend and right-hand man of crime boss Hung Yan Chau (Andy Lau).
 The film includes several other actors from Infernal Affairs.
 As of 2021, he is one of a handful of Chinese singer-actors who have never starred in a television drama.

 Ceremonies and spokesperson

 Cheung was named the spokesperson for Hong Kong Disneyland in 2004.
-He took part in a number of large-scale marketing events organised by The Walt Disney Company and Walt Disney Parks and Resorts, beginning with the hosting of a TV program, Magical World of Disneyland.
+He took part in a number of large-scale marketing events organised by The Walt Disney Company and Walt Disney Parks and Resorts, beginning with the hosting of a program from TVB, which is called Magical World of Disneyland.
 He recorded a multi-lingual song for Hong Kong Disneyland, entitled One.
 The music video for One was filmed at Hong Kong Disneyland.
 He also recorded for Hong Kong Disneyland: The Grand Opening Celebration Album.

 In December 2006, Cheung performed live the theme song "Together Now" at the Opening Ceremony of the 15th Asian Games in Doha, Qatar.
 He was introduced as "the most popular Asian performer in the world".

-In 2010, Cheung and Jane Zhang the Mandarin version of the Coca-Cola Celebration Mix of K'naan's "Wavin' Flag", which was the brand's promotional anthem for the 2010 FIFA World Cup.
+In 2010, Cheung and Jane Zhang sang the Mandarin version of the Coca-Cola Celebration Mix of K'naan's "Wavin' Flag", which was the brand's promotional anthem for the 2010 FIFA World Cup.
 In 2012, Cheung sang "中国节拍·震动世界", the cheering song of China for the 2012 London Olympics.

 Personal life

-On 15 February 1996 in London, Cheung married Hong Kong former actress May Lo Mei-mei.
-They met during the filming of Devoted to You in 1986.
-The couple have two daughters, Zoe, b.
-2000, and Zia, b.
-2005.
-He is a Buddhist and a vegetarian.